 The Artdogs Studios facility was designed to be flexible.
 The studio and residency spaces were created with the intent of accommodating many different art disciplines.

-Each studio is unique, but every studio comes with heat, electricity, phone / cable hook ups and free wifi access.
+Each studio is unique, but every studio comes with heat, electricity, and free wifi access.
 Some studios have their own restroom, while shared restrooms and sinks are conveniently close to others.
 The facility provides exhibition areas with track lighting and a communal kitchen.
-In addition there is a tool closet with tools that can be borrowed from for in-house use.
+In addition there is a tool closet with tools that can be borrowed for in-house use.

 Like most buildings in Maine downtown's, 277 Water Street has had a rich history and has been a vital part of the Gardiner downtown.
 It started as a dry goods store in 1864.
 Over the years it has housed a confectionery (1872), a music store (1886), millinery (1895), shoe store (1909), clothing store (1920), and more.
 The building survived the Gardiner fire of 1888 and the flood of 1987.